yoshuawuyts/knowledge/unix/logging.md

 - [logs are streams not files](http://adam.herokuapp.com/past/2011/4/1/logs_are_streams_not_files/)

 ## logrotate(1)
 `logrotate` is a tool that, well, rotates logs.
-"Rotatating logs" is swapping out log files for other log files, for example after a certain time limit (every day) or when a file limit is hit.
+"Rotating logs" is swapping out log files for other log files, for example after a certain time limit (every day) or when a file limit is hit.